top of page

 Appearance: skin colored pedunculated, fleshy papules

-Location: eyelids, neck, axillae, groin
+Location: high friction areas like under breast, neck, axillae, groin

 Tx: snipping, LN, ED